Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Discussion

 Due to the limited number of participants, we did not perfectly counterbalance the order of topics.
 Fatigue effects may not be fully mitigated for Food and Sleep topics which always came after Work and Exercise, respectively.
 Similarly, participants always conversed in the Positive conversation path before the Negative one, although we believe that having consistent path orders would cause less confusion and mistakes.
 Also, while we instructed participants to follow given conversation paths, some participants might not perfectly comply with the guides, possibly affecting significance of the pairwise comparisons.
 The targeted information slots consisted of only time, scale, binary, and open-ended data types.
 Incorporating other types of questions such as multiple choices may influence the chatbots' performance.
 In addition, slots in each topic had different composition of data types, so any differences among topics might be influenced by both the lexicon of the topic and the composition of data types.
 Also, we did not control the conversation style of participants.
 Since user inputs also become part of the prompts, their linguistic patterns may affect GPT-3's generations and in turn the slot filling performance or the conversation style of chatbots itself.

-We chose GPT-3 as the underlying LLM for our chatbots as it is mainstream and publicly accessible via a commercial API.
+We chose GPT-3 as the underlying LLM for our chatbots as it is mainstream and publicly accessible via a commercial API \minorrev{at the time of study}.
 Although the model we used shows overall state-of-the-art performance in accuracy, robustness, and fairness (\cf, ~\cite{Liang2022holisticlm}), given that LLMs can be sensitive to prompt designs~\cite{Liu2021PretrainPromptAndPredict}, we reckon that our proposed prompts may not yield similar performance on other LLMs due to the differences in the training corpora and the model architecture.
-For example, newer LLMs that are improved to follow instructions in a prompt~(\eg, \texttt{text-davinci-003}~\cite{davinci003news}) or optimized for dialogues (\eg, ChatGPT~\cite{chatgpt}) may be more diligent in filling slots.
+For example, newer LLMs that are improved to follow instructions in a prompt~(\eg, \texttt{text-davinci-003}~\cite{davinci003news}) or optimized for dialogues \minorrev{(\eg, ChatCompletion models like \texttt{gpt-3.5-turbo} and \texttt{gpt-4}~\cite{gptapi})} may be more diligent in filling slots.
 Therefore, future work may consider powering chatbots on other LLMs, with our proposed prompts as a starting point.